kyma-project/api-gateway/docs/user/custom-resources/apirule/04-15-api-rule-access-strategies.md

 ### Other Handlers

-Except for the `allow`, `allow_methods` and `jwt` handlers, which use the default configuration, all the other handlers are based on the configuration documented in [Ory Oathkeeper Authenticators](https://www.ory.sh/docs/oathkeeper/pipeline/authn).
+Except for the `allow`, `allow_methods`, and `jwt` handlers, which use the default configuration, all the other handlers are based on the configuration documented in [Ory Oathkeeper Authenticators](https://www.ory.sh/docs/oathkeeper/pipeline/authn).
 Ory Oathkeeper is responsible for handling requests that use these handlers so their configuration and capabilities align with what is described in the documentation.

 When using those handlers keep in mind that Ory stack as part of API Gateway is deprecated and will not be supported in the future.